About Horse Breed DNA Tests

 Why Test for DNA?

 Testing for a horse's DNA is an important step in determining the breed of a horse.
 DNA tests can provide information about the ancestry and genetic make-up of a horse, giving breeders and owners insight into the characteristics that will be passed down to future generations.
-This type of testing can also be used to identify horses with rare genetic traits or to trace bloodlines back to specific ancestors.
 In addition, some diseases are hereditary, so being able to test for certain gene markers can alert owners of potential health issues that might affect their horse.
 Knowing the exact genetic makeup of a horse can help ensure it will have the best possible chance at success in any endeavor it may undertake.

 Genetic Markers for Certain Traits and Characteristics Disease Identification and Prevention